 With a paid app, users tend to have higher expectations.
 But once you manage to attract a user, they will turn into a loyal customer if your app offers the perceived value.
-To leverage the paid pricing strategy, many brands opt for a week free trial.
-It is a good tactic to approach potential long-term users by showcasing what your app is all about and giving them the opportunity to make a choice.
+To leverage the paid pricing strategy, many brands opt for a week’s free trial.
+It is a good tactic to approach potential long-term users by showcasing what your app is all about and allowing them to make a choice.

 Paymium is the amalgamation of freemium and paid model.
 For premium apps, the users not only pay for the app but also pay an additional cost to avail an added functionality.
 Although it is not a widely used strategy, it does have the potential to generate great revenue streams.

 This pricing model works well for music and social networking apps.
-This strategy can rapidly gain traction if exciting content, unique functionality, and useful features are introduced on a regular basis.
+This strategy can rapidly gain traction if exciting content, unique functionality, and useful features are introduced regularly.

 The app market is growing by leaps and bounds.
 To penetrate the market with ease and carve a niche, you must choose the right pricing strategy for your mobile app and take the aforementioned insights into due consideration.
 The pricing model plays a fundamental role in determining an app’s success.
 It is essential to choose the right monetization strategy as early as possible.
 Your product pricing strategy should meet market and user expectations, offer the perceived value, and help you accomplish business goals.